xyncro/sites-freya.io/reference/machines/http/configuration/decisions.rst

        <tr class="influence">
          <td><a href="../../../../_static/specifications.validations.html">methodAllowed</a></td>
          <td>true</td>
          <td>Is the request method allowed for this resource?
-The implementation will refer to the <code>methods</code> property if configured, or the default set of methods if not.</td>
+The implementation will refer to the <a href="properties.html#methods">methods</a> property if configured, or the default set of methods if not.</td>
        </tr>
        <tr class="configure">
          <td><a href="../../../../_static/specifications.validations.html">uriTooLong</a></td>